 Fraud rates differ among countries.
 The United States is tied with India for third place, with a fraud rate of 41 percent.
 The United Arab Emirates led the pack with 44 percent, followed by China with 42 percent.

-Sixty-three percent of fraud victims reduced their use of cards; 55 percent were “very concerned” about reclaiming their financial identity if their identities had been stolen; and more than 1 in 10 experienced fraud multiple times over the past five years, the study found.
+The study found that sixty-three percent of fraud victims reduced their use of cards, 55 percent were “very concerned” about reclaiming their financial identity if their identities had been stolen, and more than one in 10 experienced fraud multiple times over the past five years.

 Nearly one-fifth of respondents lacked confidence that their financial institution could protect them against fraud.